-The Company assesses the impairment of long-lived assets, primarily property and equipment and amortizable intangible assets, whenever events or changes in business circumstances indicate that carrying amounts of the asset may not be fully recoverable.
-If the sum of the expected undiscounted future cash flows from an asset is less than the carrying amount of the asset, the Company estimates the fair value of the assets.
-The Company measures the loss as the amount by which the carrying amount exceeds its fair value calculated using the present value of estimated net future cash flows.
+The Company assesses the impairment of long-lived assets, primarily property and equipment and amortizable intangible assets, whenever events or changes in business circumstances indicate that carrying values of the assets may not be fully recoverable.
+If the sum of the expected undiscounted future cash flows from an asset is less than the carrying value of the asset, the Company estimates the fair value of the assets.
+The Company measures the loss as the amount by which the carrying value exceeds its fair value calculated using the present value of estimated net future cash flows.